State oil firm says it is setting up a company to manage refinery integration

 These figures are now out of date and the mix of products produced is likely to be changed in light of the feasibility study being carried out by KBC, according to sources close to the project.

-During the bidding stage of the Al-Zour New Refinery Project contractors were warned by state downstream operator Kuwait National Petroleum Company (
+During the bidding stage of the Al-Zour New Refinery Project contractors were warned by state downstream operator Kuwait National Petroleum Company ( ) that plans may change in the execution phase due to the integration of the petrochemicals facility.

 The Al-Zour New Refinery Project will see a 615,000 barrel-a-day (b/d) facility constructed in the Al-Zour area near Kuwaits border with Saudi Arabia.